ACE | Access to Capital for Entrepreneurs logo

 Frequently Asked Questions

-Is ACE | Access to Capital for Entrepreneurs legitimate?
+What services does ACE | Access to Capital for Entrepreneurs offer?

-How long does ACE | Access to Capital for Entrepreneurs take to show results?
+How does ACE | Access to Capital for Entrepreneurs compare to similar companies?

-Doctor's Verdict on ACE | Access to Capital for Entrepreneurs
+Research Note on ACE | Access to Capital for Entrepreneurs

-ACE is best for Georgia-based small business owners—especially women, minorities, and veterans—who have been declined by traditional lenders and want capital paired with ongoing coaching and business connections.
+ACE is profile signals for Georgia-based small business owners—especially women, minorities, and veterans—who have been declined by traditional lenders and want capital paired with ongoing coaching and business connections.
 The main caveat is geographic limitation to Georgia and the requirement to demonstrate business viability before receiving support, limiting accessibility for absolute beginners.

 • Georgia-based women entrepreneurs seeking business loans with ongoing coaching and peer networking support